1990–91 Utah Jazz season: Regular season

-Karl Malone averaged 29.0 points and 11.8 rebounds per game, and was named to the All-NBA First Team, and finished in fifth place in Most Valuable Player voting, while Jeff Malone finished second on the team in scoring with 18.6 points per game, and John Stockton provided the team with 17.2 points, led the league with 14.2 assists, and contributed 2.9 steals per game, and was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team.
-In addition, sixth man Thurl Bailey averaged 12.4 points and 5.0 rebounds per game, while second-year guard Blue Edwards contributed 9.3 points per game, Darrell Griffith contributed 5.7 points per game, Mark Eaton averaged 5.1 points, 8.3 rebounds and 2.4 blocks per game, and Mike Brown provided with 4.8 points and 4.1 rebounds per game.
+Karl Malone averaged 29.0 points and 11.8 rebounds per game, and was named to the All-NBA First Team, while Jeff Malone finished second on the team in scoring with 18.6 points per game, and Stockton provided the team with 17.2 points, 14.2 assists and 2.9 steals per game, and was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team.
+In addition, Bailey provided with 12.4 points and 5.0 rebounds per game, while second-year guard Blue Edwards contributed 9.3 points per game, Darrell Griffith contributed 5.7 points per game, Mark Eaton averaged 5.1 points, 8.3 rebounds and 2.4 blocks per game, and Mike Brown provided with 4.8 points and 4.1 rebounds per game.

-During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Malone and Stockton were both selected for the 1991 NBA All-Star Game, as members of the Western Conference All-Star team, while Edwards participated in the NBA Slam Dunk Contest.
+During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Karl Malone and Stockton were both selected for the 1991 NBA All-Star Game, as members of the Western Conference All-Star team, while Edwards participated in the NBA Slam Dunk Contest.
+Karl Malone also finished in fifth place in Most Valuable Player voting, while Stockton finished in twelfth place; Stockton also finished tied in seventh place in Defensive Player of the Year voting, and Bailey finished tied in sixth place in Sixth Man of the Year voting.